 \subsection{The value of uncertainty quantification}

 The retrieval uncertainties prove to be a valuable source of information.
 On the one hand, they are useful for several user applications, such as model validation, data assimilation applications, or climate studies in general.
 On the other hand, they allow for diagnosis of potential retrieval shortcomings.
 For example, we see that COT uncertainty scales with COT itself and is thus heteroscedastic (see also \citet{Poulsen12}).
 CC4CL COT values are at times unnaturally large, and the associated uncertainty reflects that.
-Also, it shows under which conditions the optimal estimator does converge at a relatively large cost value.
+Also, it shows under which conditions the optimal estimator converges at a relatively large cost value.
 In the cases shown here, large uncertainties are associated with optically thick clouds or underlying snow/ice cover.
-COT and CER uncertainties are clearly largest, and reflect remaining shortcomings in retrieving these values.
-Possible explanations are errors in look-up-tables of forward model cloud properties and difficulties to retrieve optical properties for large solar zenith angles.
+COT and CER uncertainties are clearly largest, and reflect the limited information available with which to retrieve these values.
+Possible explanations are errors in look-up-tables of forward model cloud properties and difficulties in retrieving optical properties for large solar zenith angles.

 We applied an independent approach to quantify cloud mask uncertainty.
-It is a valuable information, as a neural network does not provide output uncertainty.
+It is valuable information, as a neural network does not provide output uncertainty.
 The approach we adopted here is straightforward.
 When the NN output, which is a pseudo Calipso cloud optical depth, approaches a defined threshold value for cloudiness, the uncertainty increases towards a maximum of 50 \%.
 This maximum value expresses that a cloud mask value is basically random, as it is equally likely to be cloudy or cloud-free.
 With that in mind, the cloud mask uncertainty data are easy to interpret.
 For example, we see that sea-ice pixels classified as cloudy to the North of study area NA2 (\cref{fig:uncertainties}) show uncertainties of 40 - 50 \%.
-This indicates that the NN is sensitive to bright ground cover, which it might confuse with clouds.
+This indicates that the NN is sensitive to bright ground cover, which may be confused with clouds.
 We suggest that users of ESA Cloud\textunderscore cci data should routinely consult cloud mask uncertainties.
 If a more conservative cloud mask is required, it can be easily built by setting a maximum value for an acceptable uncertainty level.

 \subsection{Strengths and weaknesses}